Did You Know?

 The Founders' Day Dinner is a time when Luther College pauses each year to honour the individuals whose contributions allow the College to pursue its mission and fulfill its vision.
 The evening is named in recognition of all those people, past and present, who have participated in the establishment and growth of the College.

 Every gift to Luther makes a difference, and every donor matters.
-The annual Founders’ Day Dinner is one way of showing our donors how deeply thankful Luther College is for their dedication and support.
+The annual Founders’ Day Celebration is one way of showing our donors of how deeply thankful Luther College is for their dedication and support.